goauthentik/authentik/website/integrations/services/oracle-cloud/index.md

 In contrast to the OpenID Method, no OCI user is used or created for the SAML logins, but a Group Mapping is used instead.

 Also Policies have to be created which allow the Federated users access.
-By default, tehy can log in, but cannot see or do anything.
+By default, they can log in, but cannot see or do anything.

 Creating Policies has not been tested and is not described here.